 Where an employee has personal knowledge and influence over an employer’s customers or clients, the employee can be restrained from taking advantage of this after employment.
 This is usually done through a non-solicitation of customers or clients clause, which must be reasonable, taking into account factors such as duration and the geographical area of restraint.
 Non-solicitation provisions can potentially extend to non-solicitation of suppliers as well.
 Periods of restraint of up to a year may potentially be enforced.
 Although there is no clear prohibition against longer periods, these are less likely to be enforced and may affect the overall enforceability of the clause.
+Restraints of up to two years may be allowed in more specialised industries, however (see Tan Kok Yong Steve v Itochu Singapore Pte Ltd SGHC 85 (Steve v Itochu) below), although the longer the restraint, the higher the chance that the court will find it to have been ‘arbitrarily selected’ (see Powerdrive Pte Ltd v Loh Kin Yong Philip and others SGHC 224 (Powerdrive)).
 In the absence of an express clause, the courts may possibly be willing to imply a term to protect this proprietary interest, although unlike trade secrets, this has only been suggested (and not confirmed) by the courts.
 It is likely to be more difficult to enforce non-dealing (as opposed to non-solicitation) clauses, as these may be construed as unreasonable insofar as they do not just enjoin solicitation, but all forms of dealing.

 Maintenance of a stable, trained workforce

 An employer can protect its workforce by a non-solicitation of employees (also known as non-poaching) clause.
 Such clauses are again subject to the requirement of reasonableness, taking into account duration and the types of employees covered.
 The restraint should not be a blanket prohibition on the prospective solicitation of all employees of the ex-employer, but should be referable to the position, training or knowledge of the target employee, and should also be restricted to employees over whom the ex-employee had influence.
-Again, periods of restraint of up to a year may potentially be enforced (with longer periods again less likely to be enforced, and potentially affecting enforceability of the clause).
+Again, periods of restraint of up to a year may potentially be enforced (with longer periods again less likely to be enforced, and potentially affecting enforceability of the clause, although, as mentioned, restraints of up to two years may be allowed in more specialised industries).
 There has been no indication that the Singapore courts will be willing to protect this interest without an express term.

-Although the protection of an employer’s workforce is usually enforced by way of a non-poaching clause, the High Court decision in PH Hydraulics & Engineering Pte Ltd v Intrepid Offshore Construction Pte Ltd 4 SLR 36 (PH Hydraulics) suggests that it might be possible to enforce this by non-compete clauses as well (see further discussion below).
+Although the protection of an employer’s workforce is usually enforced by way of a non-poaching clause, the High Court decision in PH Hydraulics & Engineering Pte Ltd v Intrepid Offshore Construction Pte Ltd 4 SLR 36 (PH Hydraulics) suggests that it might be possible to enforce this through non-compete clauses as well (see ‘Non-compete clauses’).

-In this respect, a few decisions may indicate winds of change in terms of how courts view non-compete clauses.
-In the above-mentioned case of PH Hydraulics, the High Court characterised the maintenance of a stable, trained workforce as a legitimate proprietary interest that could be protected by a non-compete clause (as opposed to a non-solicitation of employees clause), allowing an employee to thereby potentially be enjoined from working for a competitor (or to be sued for damages if he or she did so).
+For example, in the above-mentioned case of PH Hydraulics, the High Court characterised the maintenance of a stable, trained workforce as a legitimate proprietary interest that could be protected by a non-compete clause (as opposed to a non-poaching clause).

-Thereafter, in the High Court decision in Lek Gwee Noi v Humming Flowers & Gifts Pte Ltd 3 SLR 27 (Humming Flowers), the High Court opined that the legitimate proprietary interest of trade connections could suffice to support both a non-compete and a non-solicitation clause.
-The Court ultimately did not grant the non-compete injunctions sought, however, and in any event, the position that trade connections can support both a non-compete and a non-solicitation clause may be questionable on the present authority of Man Financial.
+Thereafter, in the High Court decision in Lek Gwee Noi v Humming Flowers & Gifts Pte Ltd 3 SLR 27 (Humming Flowers), the High Court opined that the legitimate proprietary interest of trade connections could suffice to support both a non-compete and a non-solicitation clause (which would appear to be contrary to what the Court held in Man Financial, and the judge there expressed similar reservations on the position in Man Financial and Stratech).
+The Court ultimately did not grant the non-compete injunctions sought, however.
 The Humming Flowers decision was also appealed to the Court of Appeal, but likewise settled before it could be heard.

-Injunctive relief may also be granted to prevent a person who has obtained confidential information from using it as a ‘springboard’ for activities detrimental to the person to whom the confidential communication belongs, or to gain an unfair advantage or headstart over that person.
-Although similar in effect to a non-compete injunction based on restrictive covenants, such ‘springboard’ injunctions originate from cases involving a breach of the duty of confidence, and do not exclusively arise in employer-employee situations.
-Accordingly, a ‘springboard’ injunction may even be granted in the absence of any restrictive covenants, although the presence of restrictive covenants would at least be relevant.
+Injunctive relief may also be granted to prevent a person who has obtained confidential information from using it as a ‘springboard’ for activities detrimental to the person to whom the confidential communication belongs, or to gain an unfair advantage or head start over that person.
+Although similar in effect to a non-compete injunction based on restrictive covenants, such springboard injunctions originate from cases involving a breach of the duty of confidence, and do not exclusively arise in employer-employee situations.
+Accordingly, a springboard injunction may even be granted in the absence of any restrictive covenants at all, although the presence of restrictive covenants would at least be relevant.

 - there was misuse of confidential information, or the risk of such misuse;